trzy/RoBart/README.md

 ### TODO

-- Audio.
 - Improve signaling server and overall signaling flow (sometimes re-connects fail).
+The iOS side may need to explicitly disconnect from the signaling server when retrying and we should implement the concept of session or "room" IDs to match clients.
+- Detection of connection failures in iOS is brittle and the culprit is likely to be the task that monitors connection state after SDP exchange.
 - Try to simplify the `AsyncWebRtcClient`, which feels a bit brittle.
 I think making it an actor and using async is not worth the trouble here.